MDMA: Early research and use

 In 1927, Max Oberlin studied the pharmacology of MDMA while searching for substances with effects similar to adrenaline or ephedrine, the latter being structurally similar to MDMA.
 Compared to ephedrine, Oberlin observed that it had similar effects on vascular smooth muscle tissue, stronger effects at the uterus, and no "local effect at the eye".
 MDMA was also found to have effects on blood sugar levels comparable to high doses of ephedrine.
 Oberlin concluded that the effects of MDMA were not limited to the sympathetic nervous system.
 Research was stopped "particularly due to a strong price increase of safrylmethylamine", which was still used as an intermediate in methylhydrastinine synthesis.
 Albert van Schoor performed simple toxicological tests with the drug in 1952, most likely while researching new stimulants or circulatory medications.
 After pharmacological studies, research on MDMA was not continued.
 In 1959, Wolfgang Fruhstorfer synthesized MDMA for pharmacological testing while researching stimulants.
 It is unclear if Fruhstorfer investigated the effects of MDMA in humans.

 Outside of Merck, other researchers began to investigate MDMA.
 In 1953 and 1954, the United States Army commissioned a study of toxicity and behavioral effects in animals injected with mescaline and several analogues, including MDMA.
 Conducted at the University of Michigan in Ann Arbor, these investigations were declassified in October 1969 and published in 1973.
 A 1960 Polish paper by Biniecki and Krajewski describing the synthesis of MDMA as an intermediate was the first published scientific paper on the substance.

+The first administration of MDMA to humans is unknown.
 MDA appeared as a recreational drug in the mid-1960s.
 MDMA may have been in non-medical use in the western United States in 1968.
 An August 1970 report at a meeting of crime laboratory chemists indicates MDMA was being used recreationally in the Chicago area by 1970.
 MDMA likely emerged as a substitute for MDA, a drug at the time popular among users of psychedelics which was made a Schedule 1 controlled substance in the United States in 1970.